The Grand Musée du Parfum

 ---|---|

-The museum is closed every Monday (except holidays and during school holidays in Zone C).
+Closing: every Monday except public holidays and during school holidays in Zone C.

 - Students

-These rates are available at the museum box office upon presentation of proof of identity.
+These rates are unique and available at the museum ticket office upon presentation of supporting documents.

-Before entering the museum, all visitors must undergo a security check.
-Once you have passed this check, choose the line reserved for the ticket holders and present your mobile ticket to commence your visit.
+Before entering, all visitors must undergo a security check.
+Once this check is complete, join the line for ticket holders, present your mobile ticket, and start your visit.

-Among other things, visitors will discover the Kyphi, the first known perfume, having been used in ancient Egypt.
-In 1500 BC, the parfum was used to communicate with the gods by means of fumigation, something which is recalled by the etymology of the word 'perfume' (in Latin per fumare).
-The composition of Kyphi was found on Egyptian bas-reliefs in hieroglyphics, allowing us to connect with our ancestors from 3500 years ago!
+Discover the Kyphi, the first known perfume in history that comes straight from Ancient Egypt.
+In 1500 B.C., perfume was used to communicate with gods through fumigation, as reminded by the etymology of the word 'perfume,' in Latin per fumare.
+The composition of Kyphi has been found on Egyptian bas-reliefs in hieroglyphs.
+Smelling it allows us to connect with our ancestors from 3500 years ago!

-If Egypt is the cradle of ancient parfumry, France is obviously also in the spotlight as a precursor of modern parfumry.
-In the 19th century, Paris became a symbol of the art of living and sophistication, and holds a very special place in the history of perfume.
-Most notably, the city hosted the Universal Exhibition of 1900 where Parisian perfume makers showed off their creative audacity and innovative industrial techniques like synthetic chemistry.
+If Egypt is the cradle of ancient perfumery, France is honored as a pioneer of modern perfumery in the 19th century with the city of Grasse and Paris, a symbol of lifestyle and sophistication.
+Paris holds a special place in the history of perfume, especially with the hosting of the 1900 Universal Exhibition, where it shone with its creative daring and industrial techniques, including synthetic chemistry.

 Test Your Sense of Smell

-Discover all of the subtleties of the rose, including the 400 molecules derived from it, some of which seem not to be connected to the rose at all.
-Experience them one by one and confront their odours, sometimes pleasant and sometimes much less so.
+Discover all the subtleties of the rose with 400 molecules, some of which don't smell like rose at all.
+Smell them one by one and confront their scents, sometimes pleasant and sometimes much less so.

-Did you know that not everyone smells in the same way, and some smells are imperceptible to us while others smell intense?
-At the Grand Musée du Parfum, you can test this strange phenomenon and discover its name: human beings are "anosmic" to certain odours.
+Did you know?
+Not everyone smells the same thing, and some odors are imperceptible to us while others are strong.
+At the Grand Perfume Museum, you can test this strange phenomenon and put a name to it: humans are anosmic to certain smells.

-The abiity to be a nose is not given to everybody: you have to know how to recompose nature in your mind, creating a unique sensory experience.
-The space at the museum dedicated to parfumry allows you to discover this complex profession.
-Great parfumrs will also answer the questions that everyone asks: are there parfums for men and women?
-Does perfume change when it touches the skin?
-You will find that their answers are often more complex than you may think from reading fashion magazines!
+Being a "Nez" is not for everyone: you must know how to recompose nature to recreate a unique sensory experience.
+The space dedicated to the perfumer's profession allows you to discover this complex craft.
+Leading perfumers also answer questions that everyone wonders about: are there perfumes for men and women?
+Can perfume go bad on the skin?
+You will see that their answers are often more complex than fashion magazines suggest!

 Customer Reviews